Emergency Dentist — Midland, TX

 Dental emergencies can be sudden, frightening, and often inconvenient.
 If you or your child is experiencing serious oral related pain or injury and are in need of an emergency dentist in Midland, please don't hesitate to contact our dental office as soon as possible.
 Our team will do everything we can to see existing patients and their families as soon as possible from the time of your initial call for emergency dentistry in Midland, TX.
 And in the meantime, we will try to provide guidance for how to best manage your emergency and minimize your discomfort.

-Why Choose Robert E. Christensen D.D.S. and John K. Drisdale D.M.D for Emergency Dentistry?
+Why Choose Robert E. Christensen D.D.S.
+AND John K. Drisdale D.M.D for Emergency Dental Care?

 - Fast Treatment for Patients in Discomfort

 - Get an appointment scheduled ASAP: After you call our dental practice, our team members will do everything they can to get you scheduled for an appointment.
 Ideally, we’ll ask you to come in the same day you contact us.
 In the meantime, we’ll be ready to offer you first-aid tips over the phone to help manage your situations ahead of your arrival.

 - Complete a detailed emergency exam: When you arrive at our office, we’ll bring you to one of our operatories, perform an emergency exam, capture digital X-rays (if needed), and confirm the source and extent of your symptoms.

 - Stopping discomfort, reviewing our findings: We’ll go over your findings with you directly so you know exactly what’s going on with your oral health.
 We’ll also work to get you out of any immediate discomfort so you can have a clear head during this process.
 We’ll break down your estimated costs and expected timeline so you can set expectations before making any decision on your future care.